-The appellant provides clerical and administrative support to the Chief of the Environmental Management Service (EMS) and his staff.
-She is responsible for receiving telephone calls and visitors; compiling, assembling, and preparing memorandums, correspondence, and reports; updating policy and procedure manuals; and collecting and maintaining data and information used in EMS reports and in administrative and program-related decisions made by her supervisor.
-The appellant's duties also include typing drafts in final form ensuring accuracy of grammar, spelling, and punctuation; maintaining calendars for the EMS Chief and staff; making travel arrangements for the Chief and staff; maintaining equipment inventory; preparing purchase requisitions for office supplies and EMS equipment; training EMS staff in the use of computer software; and resolving routine administrative issues identified by supervisors and employees.
+The appellant provides clerical and administrative support to the [appellant's] Team supervisor and her staff.
+The appellant receives and makes telephone calls; distributes mail and faxes; prepares occasional correspondence; compiles and analyzes various preformatted and ad hoc reports; reviews the organization's Intranet for procedure manual changes and advises the team by electronic mail of those changes; and pulls reports from various data base systems in order for team members to review updates and changes and then reconciles those reports.
+The appellant's duties also include typing drafts in final form ensuring accuracy of grammar, spelling, and punctuation; maintaining the calendar for her supervisor; making travel arrangements, preparing travel orders, and entering travel budget information into a data base for the supervisor and her staff; training team staff in the use of computer software; and resolving routine administrative issues identified by supervisors and employees.